emberjs/guides/source/localizable/models/customizing-serializers.md

 export default JSONSerializer.extend({});
 ```

-You can also define serializer for a specific model.
-For example if
+You can also define a serializer for a specific model.
+For example, if
 you had a `post` model you could also define a `post` serializer:

 ```app/serializers/post.js